digitaltrails/ddcutil-service/README.md

 The `vdu_controls` GUI has been modified to use the service by default, see: https://github.com/digitaltrails/vdu_controls

+### Optional ddcutil-client

+The source includes an `ddcutil-client` (`ddcutil-client.c` and man page `ddcutil-client.1`).
+Deployment of the client is optional, if `busctrl` or `dbus-send` is available, they will be about as fast, a purpose built client is mostly a convenience.

 ### Acknowledgements

 Thanks go out to Sanford Rockowitz ([rockowitz](https://github.com/rockowitz))